 - Data set description, Automated Exploratory Data Analysis (EDA), experimental results

 - Packages for ASlib:

 - Scenario Check Tool (Python)

-We have a new algorithm selection challenge this year (2017).
+Update: We had a new algorithm selection challenge in 2017.

 Since ASlib was designed to provide a fair comparison of different algorithm selectors, we run an on-going evaluation.

 To be included in the evaluation, please send us the source code of your selector (to verify your results; no publication of source code on our end) and for each scenario, the results of the given cross validation in the format of a CSV file with two columns: problem instance x performance.